Chailotl/chailotl.github.io/timestamp.md

 ---
 title: "Discord Timestamp Generator"
-description: "Generates interactive timestamps that can be used in <span class='accent'>Discord</span>."
+description: "Generates dynamic timestamps that can be used in <span class='accent'>Discord</span>."
 ---

 <link rel='stylesheet' href='/scss/zalgo.css'>